What is a Javanese?

 Take one Balinese, dip in the colors of the rainbow and you have a Javanese.
 The Javanese is everything that is Balinese, and then some... the intelligence, grace and refinement of the Siamese, the luxurious silk of the Balinese coat, combined with the crazy mixed-up colors of the Colorpoint Shorthair.
 Javanese have been around for about as long as the Balinese, some appeared in litters of Colorpoint Shorthairs, most likely a result of the longhair gene being introduced via the domestic shorthair when the red, lynx and tortie point colors and patterns were first introduced to the Siamese breed.
 Most are the result of Balinese breeders using the Colorpoint Shorthair to introduce these colors and patterns into the Balinese breed.

-February 2008, the CFA Board of Directors approved the request of the Balinese and Javanese Breed Councils to be recognized as a single breed: Balinese, while continuing to show in separate Balinese/Javanese Divisions (according to color) effective May 2008.
-This step finally brings us in line with the other worldwide registries while continuing to recognize and respect the history and accomplishments of both breeds in CFA.
-Balinese and Javanese are judged according to the Siamese standard with additional emphasis on the longer hair which lies close to the body, flowing along the cat's lines, longest on the tail forming a proud plume.
+Javanese are judged as a division of the Balinese, according to the Siamese standard with additional emphasis on the longer hair which lies close to the body, flowing along the cat's lines, longest on the tail forming a proud plume.
 The coat is the most unique feature of the breed, silky in texture, it doesn't mat like other longhaired breeds and tends to shed less than the Siamese.

 More Information